 Building skills in Community-Led Development (CLD)

-This stage focuses on deepening your skills and knowledge.
-Explore workshops and resources that will equip you with advanced tools for facilitation, leadership, strategic planning, and effective community engagement.
-Whether you’re leading a project or supporting others in their community-led development journey, these opportunities will help you strengthen your impact and bring your initiatives to the next level.
+This stage focuses on expanding your understanding and confidence.
+Explore workshops and resources that introduce practical tools for facilitation, leadership, strategic thinking, and effective community engagement.
+Whether you are leading a project, supporting collaboration, or simply looking for new ways to work alongside community, these opportunities will help you strengthen your impact and bring your mahi to the next level.

 Community Building Blocks